This delicious Lemon Zucchini Bread is topped with a homemade glaze making it irresistible! We love a simple no-yeast quick bread recipe!

 How to Make Lemon Zucchini Bread

 BATTER.
-Begin by mixing the flour, salt and baking powder in a medium bowl and set aside.
+Begin by mixing the flour, salt, and baking powder in a medium bowl and set aside.
 In a large bowl, beat eggs.
 Then add oil and sugar until well blended.
-Add lemon juice, buttermilk, lemon zest to this mixture and blend all together.
+Add lemon juice, buttermilk, and lemon zest to this mixture and blend all together.

 (*Note*: It is really really important to be sure you remove excess water from the zucchini.
 Zucchinis are over 90% water which is why they make a great addition to moisten up baked goods.
 However, too much water from the zucchini can alter the bread a great deal.
 Read more on this below in the tips.)

 BAKE.
 Pour batter evenly into two greased 9×5 loaf pans.
 Bake at 350 for 50-60 minutes.
 Let the bread cool a bit in the pan before removing to finish cooling on a wire rack.

 GLAZE.
 Place bread on a cooling rack and while still warm, make lemon glaze and drizzle or spoon over the bread.
 Let the glaze set up before cutting and serving.

 I love this recipe as is, but sometimes it’s fun to add little something extra to dress up a dish.
 Here are a few ideas you can try: